-The previous plan has also been updated by members of the Land Transport Unit to strengthen the linkage between the AMP and actual operational activity.
+The previous plan has also been updated and further developed by members of the Land Transport Unit to strengthen the linkage between the AMP and actual operational activity.
 There has been a focus on involvement of relevant staff as SMEs from across the unit in order to grow overall capability in asset management.